Domain Generalization via Optimal Transport with Metric Similarity Learning: Experiments and Results

 \subsection{Experiments Results}

-We firstly report the empirical results on PACS and VLCS dataset using AlexNet as feature extractor.
-For each generalization task, we train the model on all the source domains and test on the target domain and report the average of top 5 accuracy.
-The results on PACS and VLCS dataset using AlexNet are reported in Table~\ref{tb_pacs_dataset} and Table~\ref{tb_vlcs_dataset}, respectively.
-For each table, the empirical results refers to the average accuracy about training on source domains while testing on the target domain.
-From the empirical results, we could see our method could outperform the baselines both on the PACS and VLCS dataset, indicating an improvement on benchmark performances.
+We first reported the empirical results on PACS and VLCS dataset using AlexNet as feature extractor in Table~\ref{tb_pacs_dataset} and Table~\ref{tb_vlcs_dataset}, respectively.
+For each generalization task, we train the model on all the source domains and test on the target domain and report the average of top 5 accuracy values.
+The empirical results refers to the average accuracy about training on source domains while testing on the target domain.

+From the empirical results, we can observe our method outperforms the baselines both on the PACS and VLCS dataset, indicating an improvement on benchmark performances.
+This showed the effectiveness of our method.
+Then, we report the empirical results on Office-home dataset in Table~\ref{WADG_results_office_home}.
+As stated before, Office-home is a more larger and challenging dataset contains more diverse features from $65$ different classes.
+To evaluate the performance on this dataset requires large amount of computational resources.
+Due to the limits, we follow the evaluation protocol of~\cite{carlucci2019domain} to report the empirical results.
+From those results, we could observe that our algorithm outperforms the previous Domain Generalization method, this also confirm the effectiveness of our proposed method.